 In March 2021, the Company expanded its manufacturing collaboration with Lonza Houston, Inc. ("Lonza") for the manufacture of AdCOVID or other adenovirus-based vaccines.
-Under the expanded agreement, the Company has committed approximately \$23.0 million to Lonza to procure long-lead equipment and construct a dedicated manufacturing suite for clinical and commercial production of adenovirus-based vaccines.
+Under the expanded agreement, the Company had committed approximately \$23.0 million to Lonza to procure long-lead equipment and construct a dedicated manufacturing suite for clinical and commercial production of adenovirus-based vaccines.
+In June 2021, the Company announced the discontinuation of further development of AdCOVID following the Company's review of findings from its Phase 1 clinical trial.
+Construction continued at Lonza, and the Company assessed its strategic options with respect to the suite.
 This work was completed during the fourth quarter of 2021.
-The Company capitalized a total of \$11.4 million as construction-in-progress ("CIP") during the year ended December 31, 2021 under this expanded agreement.
+The Company capitalized a total of \$11.4 million as construction-in-progress ("CIP") during the nine months ended September 30, 2021 under this expanded agreement.